daviemakz/risen-js-docs/docs/security.md

 In the common case of a single computer directly exposed to the internet, such as a virtualized Linux instance, the Risen.JS port should be fire-walled to prevent access from the outside while the Express server can be exposed.

 Clients will still be able to access Risen.JS using the loopback interface within the environment.
-Note that it is possible to bind Risen.JS to the address `0.0.0.0` by just specifying the `port` without the `host` but this is not recommended as you are binding to all interfaces at the same time.
+Note that it is possible to bind Risen.JS to the address `0.0.0.0` by just specifying a `port` without the `host` option but this is not recommended as you are binding to all interfaces at the same time.

 Failing to protect the Risen.JS port address from the outside can have a big security impact.